romeq/jump/README.md

 I don't exactly wan't to *copy* him, but to practice my C skills, to be clear.

 Myself, i don't really _love_ moving along the linux filesystem when it comes to longer paths.
-To prevent this, this app can store your most used paths and you can access them later easily.
+To prevent this, this app can store your most used paths to local SQLite database and you can access them later easily with custom `alias`.

 ## Installation
+The easiest way to install is __Github's releases__ feature.
+That way you can download already compiled binary, and do whatever you want to do.
+More information below at `Downloading from release`.

+Another possibility is to download and compile manually from source.
+You can do that if you want to contribute or just want to check source code yourself before running.

+### Downloading from release
-You can download the most latest version from [`releases`](https://github.com/toke8677/mcd/releases) tab.
+You can download the most latest version from github's [`releases`](https://github.com/toke8677/mcd/releases) tab.
 **Optional**: After that, you may want to move mcd to `/usr/local/bin/`, so you can access it later just by running `mcd` and not `/path/to/mcd`.
+This can be done by running `mv mcd /usr/local/bin/mcd`.

 ### Installing from source
+This option can be better for development, contributing or you may just want to be sure you downloaded correct binary.

 #### Download
 Though, if you want, you can download the source and build it locally:

 ```sh